XingyanLiu/multiagent_env_toys/readme.md

 ## Guard Prisoner
 `guard_prisoner/`

-Code for reimplement of the [PettingZoo tutorial](https://pettingzoo.farama.org/tutorials/environmentcreation/2-environment-logic/).
+Code for re-implementation of the [PettingZoo tutorial](https://pettingzoo.farama.org/tutorials/environmentcreation/2-environment-logic/).
 Changes include:
 1. With some bug fixed.
 2. Environment tested using random policy.